June 2013 Egyptian protests

-The 30 June protests occurred in Egypt on 30 June 2013, marking the one-year anniversary of Mohamed Morsi's presidency.
+Protests occurred in Egypt on 30 June 2013, marking the one-year anniversary of Mohamed Morsi's presidency.
 The events ended with the 2013 Egyptian coup d'état after mass protests demanding the immediate resignation of the president.
 The rallies were partly a response to Tamarod, an ostensibly grassroots movement that launched a petition in April 2013, calling for Morsi and his government to step down.
-Tamarod claimed to have collected more than 22 million signatures by June 30, although this figure was not verified by independent sources.
+Tamarod claimed to have collected more than 22 million signatures by 30 June, although this figure was not verified by independent sources.
 A counter-campaign in support of Morsi's presidency, named Tagarod ("Impartiality"), claimed to have collected 26 million signatures by the same date, but this figure was also unverified.

-The movements in opposition to Morsi culminated in the June 30 protests that occurred across the country.
-According to the Egyptian military, which calculated the number of protesters via helicopter scans of demonstration perimeters across the country, the June 30 protests had 32 million protesters, making them "the biggest protests in Egypt's history."
+The movements in opposition to Morsi culminated in the 30 June protests that occurred across the country.
+According to the Egyptian military, which calculated the number of protesters via helicopter scans of demonstration perimeters across the country, the 30 June protests had 32 million protesters, making them "the biggest protests in Egypt's history."
 However, independent observers raised concerns that the Egyptian government exaggerated the actual number of anti-Morsi protestors, with some research determining that only around one to two million people protested across the country against Morsi.

 Reasons for demanding Morsi's resignation included accusations of increasing authoritarianism and his pushing through an Islamist agenda disregarding the predominantly secular opposition or the rule of law.
 The uprising concluded seven months of protests that started when the Morsi government issued a highly controversial constitutional declaration that gave him temporary sweeping powers over the state's judicial system until the new constitution was passed.
-The June 30 protests resulted in the overthrow of Morsi by the Egyptian military three days later, with Adly Mansour replacing Morsi as president of Egypt on July 4.
+The 30 June protests resulted in the overthrow of Morsi by the Egyptian military three days later, with Adly Mansour replacing Morsi as president of Egypt on 4 July.